Adrydevmateo/mr-payment-sdk/prd/component-prd.md

 ## 📋 Component Overview

 ### Component Philosophy
-Each component in the MR Payment SDK follows the headless design pattern, providing unstyled, accessible React components that developers can fully customize.
+Each component in the MR Payment HEADLESS follows the headless design pattern, providing unstyled, accessible React components that developers can fully customize.
 Components are designed to be composable, performant, and developer-friendly.

 ### Design Principles
 1. **Headless First**: No built-in styling, complete customization control